Jakob-bischoff/AdventOfCode2024/README.md

 # AdventOfCode2024
-This Repository contains my Solutions for the Advent of Code 2024.
+This repository contains my solutions for the Advent of Code 2024